Petergof: Petrodvorets Watch Factory

 Russia's oldest factory was founded by Peter the Great in 1721 first as a lapidary plant to help in the construction of the Peterhof Palaces but also other Palaces in St. Petersburg.
 It started to produce equipment and parts for the watch industry in the 1920s.
 After World War II, the factory started to produce complete watches under the brand name Pobeda and from 1961 under the brand Raketa. in 1985 the factory had 7500 employees and was producing 5 million mechanical watches per year.
 Today, it is the last watch factory in Russia producing its own movements from A to Z, though the production is much smaller than it used to be.

 Telegraph Station

 Transportation

 The town is served by three railway stations (Novy Petergof, Stary Petergof, and Universitet).
 The palaces of Peterhof are accessible by sea via hydrofoils based near the Winter Palace in St. Petersburg.
-The palace is also easily accessed by road.
-Public transit and private van services make regular trips from Saint Petersburg.
+The palace is also accessed by road.
+Public transit and private van services make trips from Saint Petersburg.

-The Upper Gardens are freely accessible, but entry to the Lower Gardens requires the purchase of tickets (not included in the boat fee for visitors arriving by hydrofoil).
+The Upper Gardens are accessible, but entry to the Lower Gardens requires the purchase of tickets (not included in the boat fee for visitors arriving by hydrofoil).
 The palaces and grotto are accessible only as part of guided tours.

+Local government

+Petergof is a municipal entity - an intracity territory of the federal city of St. Petersburg.
+Local self-government is carried out on the basis of the charter, which was adopted by the resolution of the municipal council of the municipal formation of the city of Petergof dated 5 November 2008 No. 54-n.

+The current body of local self-government - the Municipal Council - has been operating since 1998.
+As a result of the elections on 14 September 2014, a new composition of the fifth convocation was elected (out of 19 deputies: 18 from United Russia and 1 from the Communist Party of the Russian Federation).

+The head of the municipal district of Petergof (since 2019) is deputy of the Municipal Council Alexander Shifman.

+The executive body of local self-government is the local administration, headed by Tatyana Yegorova.